Selling Covered Calls: An Options Trading Strategy

-Had you only purchased the stock and sold it without the options play, you would have only earned $3,000 on the sale.
+Had you purchased the stock and sold it without the options play, you would have only earned the $3,000 from the sale.

 The Benefits and Risks of Selling Covered Calls

-So you’ve seen how selling covered calls can earn you income from the option premium while you also cash in on the appreciation of the stock price.
+So you’ve seen how selling covered calls can earn you income from the option premium in addition to the gains from cashing in on the appreciation of the stock price.
 This helps add to your return on the sale of the stock.

-Another benefit of this strategy is that it limits the amount of downside risk that you have.
+Another benefit of this strategy is it limits the amount of downside risk that you have.
 Because you already own the shares under contract, you don’t have to purchase them on the open market when the option is exercised.
-This is helpful when the price of the stock has risen way above the strike price.
+This is helpful when the price of the stock rises way above the strike price.

-On the other hand, there are some drawbacks to this strategy as well.
-It does limit the amount of upside you have on the trade because if the stock rises well above the strike price, you need to sell it for less than it’s currently worth on the open market, capping your gains.
+There are some drawbacks to this strategy as well.
+It does limit the amount of upside you have on the trade.
+If the stock rises well above the strike price, you need to sell it for less than it’s currently worth on the open market, capping your gains.

 Another disadvantage of selling covered calls is that if you want to sell the underlying stock before the options expire, you might need to buy back the options contract.
 This can increase your transaction costs, limit your gains and increase your total losses.

-Selling covered calls can be a great way to earn additional passive income or limit some of your risk on an options play.
+Selling covered calls can be a great way to earn additional passive income or limit risk on an options play.
 Of course, like any trading strategy it has advantages and drawbacks.

 About Brian M. Reiser